arkency/posts/posts/2020-04-10-rails-connections-pools-and-handlers.md

 tags: ['rails']
 newsletter: skip
 kind: article
-publish: false
+publish: true
 ---

-Speaking of connections in Active Record, there are three objects you may deal with:
+Speaking of connections in Active Record, there are three things you may deal with:

 1. Connection
 2. Connection pool